Why should I apply?

 - Learn and collaborate with cybersecurity and information technology experts at DOE-approved facilities working to address the nation’s most critical cybersecurity challenges, and establish long-term relationships between yourself, cyber and IT experts, and DOE and/or contractor staff.

-- Explore a federal career with DOE and gain a competitive advantage as you apply your education, talent, and skills in a variety of setting across the entire DOE complex.
+- Explore future career opportunities with DOE and gain a competitive advantage as you apply your education, talent, and skills in a variety of setting across the entire DOE complex.

 Am I eligible?

 You must meet the following requirements to be eligible for an internship:

 - Be at least 18 years of age by June 3, 2024.

 - Be a U.S. citizen.
 Selected candidates must provide suitable documentation to verify citizenship as requested.

 - Be enrolled as a full-time undergraduate or graduate student at an accredited institute of higher education or an institution approved by DOE, and be pursuing a degree in cybersecurity, information technology (IT), engineering or other IT-related fields